 NAICS 451, Sporting Goods, Hobby, and Book Stores

 Industries in the Sporting goods, hobby, and book stores subsector are engaged in retailing and providing expertise on the use of sporting equipment or other products used for specific leisure activities.
-Four industries within this subsector were previously introduced into the PPI in June 2000:
+Three industries within this subsector were previously introduced into the PPI in June 2000:

 NAICS 452, General Merchandise Stores

 A large part of the retail trade sector is accounted for by General merchandise stores, industry subsector 452.
 These stores retail new general merchandise from fixed point-of-sale locations.
 Establishments in subsector 452 are unique in that they maintain a wide variety of display equipment and trained staff capable of retailing a large assortment of goods from a single location.
 Seasonal and fashion merchandise make up a major part of merchandise sold in the NAICS 452 subsector, but despite seasonal and fashion shifts, the services associated with NAICS 452 generally do not change.
-This subsector is comprised of the following NAICS industries:

-NAICS 452111—Department stores (except discount department stores) includes establishments, known as department stores, which have separate departments for various merchandise lines, such as apparel, jewelry, home furnishings, and linens, each with separate cash registers and sales associates.
+- NAICS 452111—Department stores (except discount department stores) includes establishments, known as department stores, which have separate departments for various merchandise lines, such as apparel, jewelry, home furnishings, and linens, each with separate cash registers and sales associates.
 Department stores in this industry generally do not have central customer checkout and cash register facilities.

-Establishments in NAICS 452112—Discount department stores also are referred to commonly as department stores.
+- NAICS 452112—Discount department stores also are referred to commonly as department stores.
 However, these establishments usually have central customer checkout areas, generally in the front of the store, though they may have additional cash registers located in one or more individual departments.
 Department stores in this industry sell a wide range of general merchandise (except fresh, perishable foods).

 NAICS 453, Miscellaneous Store Retailers

-Last Modified Date: July 12, 2018
+Last Modified Date: September 13, 2019